MichaelSolati/nge-slides/README.md

 # Angular Elements Slides

 This is a sample library of Angular Elements components geared for a slideshow.
-Doesn't play well in Angular/React applications, but should work with other framworks (tested with vanilla HTML/JS and Vue).
+Doesn't play well in Angular applications, but should work with other framworks (tested with vanilla HTML/JS, React and Vue).

 ## Downloading